 - Must be initiative

-- Possess interpersonal skills
+- Possess excellent interpersonal and communication skills

-- Outstanding customer relations skills to effectively handle clients from diverse backgrounds.
+- Outstanding customer relations skills to effectively handle clients from diverse backgrounds

 Job Assessment Tests: How to Top Your Competition